sequenceiq/docker-serf/README.md

 ## Demo

-To see serf+dnsmasq containers working together see this demo:
+To see serf+dnsmasq containers working together see this [asciinema demo](https://asciinema.org/a/9487)

-<script type="text/javascript" src="https://asciinema.org/a/9487.js" id="asciicast-9487" async></script>

 ## References